ombulabs/mercadopago/README.md

         },
         "collector" => {
           "id" => 123456789,
-          "first_name" => "Manoel",
+          "first_name" => "Bill",
-          "last_name" => "Recebedor",
+          "last_name" => "Receiver",
           "phone" => {
             "area_code" => nil,
             "number" => "1122334455",
             "extension" => nil
           },
-          "email" => "recebedor@email.com.br",
+          "email" => "receiver@email.com",
-          "nickname" => "MANOELRECEBEDOR"
+          "nickname" => "BILLRECEIVER"
         }
       }
     }

 ### Errors

 Errors will also be hashes with status code, message and error key.

 For example, if you request payment method status for an invalid operation, you will see something like this:

     {
      "message" => "Resource not found",
      "error" => "not_found",
      "status" => 404,
      "cause" => []
     }

 ### Tests

 This gem has tests for a few methods.
 To check if it is working properly, just run:

     rake test

 Changelog
 ---------

+1.0.2
+Changed documentation according to the new client intercace, added a notification method to the client and added a new test.

 1.0.1 (thanks etagwerker)